Mk1 Ford Fiesta Model Model Spec Information

 Fiesta Special Editions

-Limited production run models were released throughout the Fiestas production span.
-Follow the links below for the differences between them.
+Limited production run models were released throughout the Fiestas production span to boost sales.
+Follow the links below to see the differences between them.

 European Fiesta Models

 Standard Range (USA)

 The U.S version of the Mk1 was built to slightly different specifications to the European vehicles.
 The core models of Base, Decor, Sport and Ghia were only available with a 1596cc Kent crossflow, which came equipped with a catalytic converter to meet stringent emissions controls in states such as California.

 Other differences to satisfy American regulations include bumpers designed to withstand an impact at 5mph with no structural damage, advanced crash dynamics and improved fuel system integrity, as well as round sealed beam headlamps and additional side-marker lights.
 Due to the warmer climate in some states, air conditioning was available at extra cost.